JeremiahCheatham/archlinux/README.md

 Be careful it is not your hard drive or ssd.
 The partition `part /` is the device with your system partition.

 We will use the cat command to write the image to the USB.
-Change directiory to where ever you downloaded the file.
+Change directory to where ever you downloaded the file.

     # cd ~/Downloads
     # cat archlinux-*-x86_64.iso > /dev/sdX